miciomaxx/pack2/README.md

 - check for json errors;
 - log.txt is created and contains log for check and issues report.

-free to use and distribute this file readme.txt and csrpacker2.exe without any modify.
+free to use and distribute this file readme.md and csrpacker2.exe without any modify.